-Pharmacy curricula should be developed in such a way to include public health, biostatistics, and research design.57 Inclusion of the content can help assure that future pharmacists have a strong working knowledge of public health principles as well as population health.
+Pharmacy curricula should be developed in such a way to include public health, biostatistics, and research design.
+Inclusion of the content can help assure that future pharmacists have a strong working knowledge of public health principles as well as population health.
 It is essential that both experiential and didactic training for students, residents, and research fellows include exposure to research in public health policy, pharmacoepidemiology, pharmacoeconomics, health-related quality of life, and evidence-based medicine, with potential opportunities for publication and/or presentation of their work.

 Professional education of practicing pharmacists may include refreshers on biostatistics, research, and public health trends, with a focus on the application and analysis of research findings in the clinical setting.
 Mentoring and collaborative research projects across multi disciplines is encouraged.
+Pharmacists can play an important role in data monitoring committees.
+There are certificate and graduate education programs available for pharmacists to advance their knowledge and skills in the above-mentioned areas of practice.

-Pharmacists should seek out opportunities to participate in collaborative research.58
+Pharmacists should seek out opportunities to participate in collaborative research.
 They are also well suited to serve on institutional review boards, medication safety committees, and pharmacy and therapeutics committees.
 It is recommended that pharmacists work directly with public health policymakers and other key stakeholders (e.g., leaders in professional organizations, medical centers, academic institutions, governmental agencies, and third-party payers) to learn about processes and to advance their knowledge in order to promote optimal pharmacotherapy.